Sneeeeek/sneeeeek.github.io/README.md

 1. Commands:
    - !about: Shows information about Feixiao and her features.
    - !context: Uses the last 20 messages in the channel as context instead of the stored history for the next response.
-   - !clean: Queries a pure gpt 4.1 without any system prompt.
-This command is whitelisted.
+   - !clean: Queries a pure gpt 4.1 without anything extra (system prompt history).
+This command is whitelisted to only me currently.

 2. AI Responses: Feixiao responds in-character using the OpenAI API.
 Currently, she is using GPT-4.1.